Israelsgit/Israelsgit/README.md

 ## 🚀 About Me
 None of that bs AI boilerplate "about me",
-I just want to write innovative programs and learn about the unknown in the world of technology Oh, I also have an eye for detecting the most annoying bugs😂
+I just want to write innovative programs and learn about the unknown in the world of technology Oh, I also have an eye for detecting the most annoying bugs!

 ## 🛠  Tools and Technologies